coaic/grove-gray-oled-js-bbg/README.md

 A NodeJS driver for I2C/SPI compatible 4-bit gray OLED screens; to be used on the Beaglebone Green!
 Currently Works with  96 x 96 sized 4-bit gray scale screens, of the SSD1327 OLED/PLED Controller (read the [datasheet here](http://www.seeedstudio.com/wiki/File:SSD1327_datasheet.pdf)).

-This based on [OLED JS Pi](https://github.com/kd7yva/oled-js-pi) and the Blog Post and code by Suz Hinton - [Read her blog post about how OLED screens work](http://meow.noopkat.com/oled-js/)!
+This isbased on [OLED JS Pi](https://github.com/kd7yva/oled-js-pi) and the Blog Post and code by Suz Hinton - [Read her blog post about how OLED screens work](http://meow.noopkat.com/oled-js/)!

+The code has been refactored from [OLED JS Pi](https://github.com/kd7yva/oled-js-pi) to use [i2c-bus](https://github.com/fivdi/i2c-bus) in asynchronous mode with support from [async](https://github.com/caolan/async).
+Methods that may not complete immediately return a [promise](https://github.com/then/promise) for acting on in the future.
 OLED screens are really cool - now you can control them with JavaScript!

 ## Install